In the middle of winter, the idea of fresh, juicy strawberries might get your mouth watering.

 Finally, mulch with straw or a sheet of plastic.
 Keeping your berries off the soil stops them from rotting before they’re ripe.

 The biggest pest for strawberries is birds.
-We found having 3 cats helped with that, but it pays to cover them with bird netting after they begin flowering.
+We found having 3 cats helped with that, but it pays to cover them with bird netting once they begin flowering.

 The next biggest pest is slugs.
-You’ve got 2 choices here.
+You’ve got a few options here, though none are particularly pleasant.
 The easiest one is to use slug bait once the fruit begin to ripen.
-The more intensive version is to head out with a torch and collect slugs and snails in a jar of soapy water at night.
+Use “Quash” if you’re worried about children or pets eating them.
+I’ve also written about a few simple ways to sort our slugs and snails in another blog.

 Berries which are starting to ripen outside can be bought inside to finish ripening.
 That way the bugs and birds definitely won’t get them!
 Just leave them on the bench, refrigeration slows the ripening process down.